Bank Reconciliation

-Xavier allows you to override the default corporation tax calculation for a client.
+Dext Precision allows you to override the default corporation tax calculation for a client.
 By clicking on the cog beside an element of the corporation tax view you will see what is currently being used for that section of the calculation.

 Clicking "change" allows you to specify individual account codes to either include or exclude, depending on the section:

-Specifying account codes means that the default calculation will no longer be used for this client, and Xavier will instead use the account codes provided.
+Specifying account codes means that the default calculation will no longer be used for this client, and Precision will instead use the account codes provided.
 Upon clicking Save, the corporation tax will be recalculated for current and previous years based on the new configuration.

 For example, you'll get an alert at the top of the VAT insight if you exceed a threshold:

-Xavier will try and detect if a previous period's accrued VAT has been paid to HMRC or not, by searching for reconciled bank transactions within 6 months of the end of the period, with:
+Precision will try and detect if a previous period's accrued VAT has been paid to HMRC or not, by searching for reconciled bank transactions within 6 months of the end of the period, with:

 - a GL Account with the Reporting Code of